DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 It was as if the system itself had developed an immune response against authentic human community—not through conscious malice, but through the cold logic of optimization for control.

-The investigators were beginning to understand that they weren't just looking at human corruption.
-They were looking at something more systematic, more ancient, and more sophisticated than any individual conspiracy.
+I was beginning to understand that I wasn't just looking at human corruption.
+I was looking at something more systematic, more ancient, and more sophisticated than any individual conspiracy.

 The question was no longer "Who did this?" but "What kind of intelligence could orchestrate such a comprehensive attack on human social bonds across multiple generations?"